 Seamlessness of patient experience

-- Most cancer patients (almost 80 per cent) report experiencing pain, fatigue, depression or anxiety – which can impact patients’ quality of life and satisfaction with cancer care
+- Most cancer patients (almost 80%) report experiencing pain, fatigue, depression or anxiety – which can impact patients quality of life and satisfaction with cancer care.

 Sustainability of health system resources

-- The most recent data show that smoking (daily or occasional) has declined by eight percentage points in the total population – if this trend continues and Canada reaches the goal of a five per cent smoking rate by 2035, it will save the health system over $34 million per year
+- The most recent data show that smoking (daily or occasional) has declined by eight percentage points in the total population – if this trend continues and Canada reaches the goal of a 5% smoking rate by 2035, it will save the health system over $34 million per year.

-- Looking at five treatment practices, over 17,000 cancer patients receive treatments that may be of limited value each year
+- Looking at 5 treatment practices, over 17,000 cancer patients receive treatments that may be of limited value each year.

 Maximizing the impact of data